tony-waters/insta-nexus/README.md

 > curl -v -X POST -u "admin:admin123" --header "Content-Type: application/json" "http://192.168.99.101:8081/service/rest/v1/script" -d @create_maven_releases_repo.json

-If ll goes well, you shoulf get something like the following:
+If ll goes well, you should get something like the following:

 <pre>
 * About to connect() to 192.168.99.101 port 8081 (#0)